dorkodu/sage/sage.md

 3. For each act of an Entity type :
     1. The act must have a unique name within that Entity type; no two acts may share the same name.
     2. The act must not have a name which begins with the character "**@**" *(at)*.
-    3. The act must be a callable *(function, method, closure etc.)*, and accept at least one parameter, which is the query object.
+    3. The act must be a callable *(function, method, closure etc.)*, and must be able to accept at least one parameter, which will be the query object.

 ### List